 Campaigning to tackle the financial penalty of disability

-We’re calling on Government, businesses and regulators to tackle the extra costs faced by disabled people.
+We’re calling on Government to tackle the extra costs faced by disabled people and their families.
+We need action in four areas:

 Higher energy bills for disabled people